Fairybells

 And to soft slumbers, that did gently steep

-Of the two starts we obtained with, one is "plain" DJHC 739 having dark green leaves with mahogany highlights, the other is 'Night Heron' the leaves of which emerge blackish purple in April, & age to purplish green by late May, as shown in the first photo.
+Of the two starts we obtained some years back, one was "plain" DJHC 739 having dark green leaves with mahogany highlights, the other was 'Night Heron' the leaves of which emerge blackish purple in April.

-Both 'DJHC 739' & 'Black Heron' are growing together in a shade-garden, maturing into a single patch, with 'Night Heron' on the left starting out slightly slower in its growth rate, though soon the two starts were tall twins of light & dark.
+Both 'DJHC 739' & 'Black Heron' are growing together in a shade-garden, maturing into a single patch, with 'Night Heron' on the left starting out slightly slower in its growth rate, though soon both became tall twins of light & dark.
 The plain green, alongside the dark-leafed 'Night Heron,' provide very much a distinctive contrast to one another.

 And indeed, the plant as it emerges in spring stands tall with a bowed head, looking an awful lot like the stance of a black heron.

-In April when the upright stems are still new & fresh & chocolately-black, dangling pale yellow flowers appear at leaf axels.
-The second photo shows the April flowers.
-It produces these flowers long into summer, but they are not especially showy for a plant grown chiefly for its foliage.
-The flowers are followed by purple-black berries which add another level of ornamental value.
+In April, when the upright stems are still new & fresh & chocolately-black, dangling pale yellow flowers appear at leaf axels, & is in fullest bloom for most of May.
+It produces more flowers well into summer, but they are not as showy when the foliage has increased later in the year.
+The flowers are followed by purple-black berries which add another level of ornamental interest.

 The root becomes a slender divided tuber like a split carrot.
 It sends underground rhizomes throughout the vicinity to colonize an area, but is not aggressive toward other plants.